mightymaxworks/pickleplus/docs/Pickle-Plus-Development-Framework-2.0.md

-# Pickle+ Development Framework 2.0
+# Pickle+ Development Framework 3.0

 ## System Overview

-This framework establishes a standardized system of prefixed serial codes that categorize our development work across different domains.
-Each code represents a comprehensive set of requirements, implementation details, and best practices.
+This framework establishes a standardized system for development work across the Pickle+ platform.
+It provides comprehensive guidelines for:

+1. Ticket structure and tracking
+2. Prompt engineering and implementation specifications
+3. Architectural patterns and code organization
+4. Development processes and code quality standards
+5. Documentation requirements and component inventory management

+Version 3.0 includes enhanced codebase analysis integration to prevent duplicate development and standardized prompt structures for implementation.

 ## Reference Code Categories